-The request for a change order will come in from your project manager, who will discuss the change with sales.
+STEP 1.
+The request for a change order will come in from your project manager, who will discuss the proposed change with sales.

 STEP 3.
 When the documentation has been updated, it is distributed to the project team and everyone that is involved.
 This allows us to make sure that everyone is on the same page and ready to carry out the new changes to reflect that final dream renovation.

 5. Redoing Work

 The first cost addition for this process is the additional time that is involved when this happens.
 At this point, we will have already completed work.
-This original work was accounted for in the original schedule, but when we have to do it for a second time—or spend additional time undoing what we have already done to create a fresh slate—we ultimately have to spend more time on the same step of a project.
+This original work was accounted for in the original schedule, but when we have to do it for a second time—or spend additional time undoing it—we ultimately have to spend more time on the same step of a project.

 Since materials do come with an additional cost, this will also be added on as a part of the total expense.
 Any time that we return unused materials, we are charged by the distributor, so these costs will also be added to the total cost.

-How Change Orders Build
+How Change Orders Affect Everyone

-Change orders can escalate in cost very quickly because of the way that they build on each other.
-A change order that influences even one part of a project will always create additional work and additional costs, which can be a particular point of concern for both you and our team.
+In construction projects, change orders can escalate in cost very quickly because of the way that they stack upon each other and create work for other departments.
+A change order that influences even one part of a project will always create additional work and additional costs in other parts of your remodel as well.

 Change Orders Are a Preventable Cost

 Sometimes you just want something different, and the last thing that we want is for you to be unhappy with the final product.
-With that being said, they do come at a high cost, and they can be avoided.
+With that out of the way, it’s important to remember that change orders come at a high cost, but they can be avoided.